DigitalPublishingToolkit/NN09/md/10Rules.md

 and enter ‘bad ass mother fucker’ on Google, it will take you directly to Evan Roth’s website.[^21]

-Roth concisely directs attention to the ways in which publicity changes in times of the ubiquitous query.
+Roth concisely directs attention to the ways in which the public changes in times of the ubiquitous query.
 Assigning the term ‘bad ass mother fucker’ to the artist only happens when external observers actively search for the term.
 The more people follow the instructions and look up ‘bad ass mother fucker’, the more intimately Roth’s name becomes linked to the phrase in Google’s algorithms.
-Of course, Roth had primed his own website in advance in such a way that it would appear at the top of Google’s list when queried for that particular expression – a practice commonly known as SEO, or search engine optimization.
+Of course, Roth primed his own website in advance in such a way that it would appear at the top of Google’s list when queried for that particular expression – a practice commonly known as SEO, or search engine optimization.